How Can I Access the Public Computers and Internet?

 How Do I Save a File?

-The computers are automatically wiped clean of documents and downloads after logging off.
-You will need to save your files to a flash drive or upload them to an Internet site before your session ends if you wish to access your files again.
+The computers are automatically wiped clean of documents and downloads when the computer restarts.
+You will need to save your files to a flash drive or save them to the cloud before your session ends if you wish to access your files again.

 How do I Print?

 Printing is available from the public computers at 25¢ per page.
-If you wish to print you must add funds to your card/pass at the main circulation desk before printing.
+If you wish to print you must add funds to your card/pass at the main service desk before printing.
+The first page per day is free.

 What If I Need Help?

 Ask a library staff member if you need help with the computers.
-We are limited in the amount of time we can spend helping individuals one-on-one.
-Computer classes are offered by the library to help you to improve your skills.
+We will make every effort to assist you, but may be limited in the amount of time we can spend helping individuals one-on-one.

 Internet Access Policy